 Easy healthy No-Bake Pumpkin Cookies made with whole grain oats, nut butter, maple syrup and spices.
 No bake and kid-friendly for snacking all week long!

 The no bake snack train is pullin' into the station!
-Pumpkin pie smoothies are following close behind, mmmhmmm.
+Inspired by my no-bake chocolate chip cookies, I can't get enough.
+Pumpkin pie smoothies are following close behind.
 Believe me when I say you're going to FALL hard.

 We're whipping up no bake chocolate chip pumpkin cookies today packed with pantry staples I know you've got on hand.
 Oats, almond butter, and maple syrup--oh my.
 Don't lie to me!